 Every person should be able to open a bank account.
 Every person should be able to access and build credit.
 Every person deserves to have a digital identity.
 And these days, everyone should be able to order what’s needed to keep everyone in their home healthy and safe.

 Our mission to give all people the ability to do just that.
-In the coming weeks, we plan to tell you how identity verification can change the world.
+In parts two and three, we plan to tell you how identity verification can change the world.
 We‘ll also continue to explore how eIDV works, how it continues to move to the core of our digital-centric lives, and how we approach electronic identity verification in emerging markets.
 We’ll also explore how GDC can help you solve your eIDV challenges in a way that will satisfy your customers as well as your bottom line.